AudreyLL88/MS3__Sante/README.md

 **Search box**

 * This feature allows the user to search through keywords specific cocktails in the Cocktails.html.
+* It allows the user to search through text and/or categories combined.
 * When no results match the search, the text "No Result Found" is displayed.

+**Pagination**

+* This feature helps to display the cocktail cards on several pages to avoid crowding the page with too much content.

 **Individual Recipe Page**